If you are an active Instagram user you might have started seeing content on Instagram that is labelled as Sponsored more and more often.

 We’d like to draw your attention to one more type of content you may see on Instagram.

-You might have come across posts from influencers that you follow which were marked with a label “Paid partnership with…” (as shown below).
+You might have come across posts from influencers that you follow which were marked with the label “Paid partnership with…” (as shown below).

 It’s good to know, though, that officially it’s called branded content, even though many users colloquially call it sponsored content as well.
 It’s a branded content because it’s a cooperation between a brand and an influencer (or a celebrity).